Walthamstow: From Monoux and Morris to Beer and Bacon Jam

 There’s so much more to Walthamstow than just its famous mile-long Market.
 Its history is not what you might think either but the grand tombs in St Mary’s Churchyard offer a bit of a clue.
-Later with the arrival of the railways the demographic changed and Walthamstow became one of the fastest growing towns of the area.
-Now in the 21st Century it is again changing with property prices going through the roof and its accessibility to the city being recognised once more.

-Our walk finishes in 21st century Walthamstow in an industrial park which is not only home to the jaw dropping God’s Own Junkyard but the Wild Card Brewery and Mother’s Ruin Gin Palace.
+Our walk finishes in 21st century Walthamstow in an industrial park which is not only home to the jaw dropping God’s Own Junkyard but the Wild Card Brewery and Mother’s Ruin Gin Palace too.
 The industrial estate is about 13 minutes’ walk back to the tube or 7 minutes’ walk to Wood Street station (Liverpool St to Chingford Line).